 Augmented reality is transforming how workers interact with their tasks.
 It allows workers to analyze problems.
 They can use it to help with task analysis, building, and repair.

 There are dozens of applications for augmented reality.
 Firms are developing these tools for field service and other verticals.
 Identifying the right solution starts with your business goals.

-3D printing is a great way for visualizing new projects and, as we discussed, building itself.
+3D printing is an excellent way for visualizing new projects and, as we discussed, building itself.
 Virtual reality has become a part of the preconstruction process itself.
 It’s a low-stakes way to visualize an entire project and make critical changes.

 Virtual reality tools help prevent problems or disasters before construction begins.
-It’s a great way to increase efficiencies before all the greater investments.
+It’s a good way to increase efficiencies before all the more significant investments.
 It also opens doors to greater creativity during design phases.

 Despite the media, robots aren’t replacing construction workers any time soon.
 They are making workers’ lives a lot safer and better.

 Construction firms with the budget can apply robotics to any task that can be automated.
 Apply your human capital to more important things, like problem-solving.
 Everyone has a shortage of that, after all.